3D Simulation Reveals Misaligned Lens in Tattoo Laser Burn

 Lessons for safety in aesthetic treatments ⚠️

-This case demonstrates that medical device validation cannot rely solely on standard calibrations.
+This case demonstrates that medical equipment validation cannot rely solely on standard calibrations.
 Integrating patient digital twins and 3D optical simulations allows detecting failures invisible to the human eye, such as a misaligned lens.
-For the 3D biomedicine industry, this workflow becomes a mandatory tool: before applying a laser, the software should predict energy distribution over the real skin model.
+For the 3D biomedicine industry, this workflow becomes a mandatory tool: before applying a laser, software should predict energy distribution on the actual skin model.
 This prevents accidents and protects both the patient and the professional.

 (PS: If you 3D print a heart, make sure it beats... or at least doesn't cause copyright issues.)